 The Coverage Report shows the percentage of program logic (including blank lines and comments) that contains rule segments.
 The report lists the programs in the project, the total number of lines of code they contain, the number of lines of code with program logic, the number of business rule segments the program contains, and the percentage of program logic that contains business rule segments.
+It applies to all rules.

-To generate a Coverage Report, click the 🗐 button on the tool bar and choose Coverage Report in the pull-down menu.
+To generate a Coverage Report, click the 📳 button on the tool bar and choose Coverage Report (all rules) in the pull-down menu.
 The Coverage Report window opens.